Lawrence-gg/Etch-a-sketch/README.md

 # Etch-a-sketch

-Etch a sketch with the Odin Project

-Building an etch a sketch project:
+Building an etch a sketch project

-#Skills practiced:
-DOM Manipulation
-Problem Solving
-Flexbox and CSS
+This was part of the odin project curriculum, building an etch a sketch which was a good way to practice manipulation of the DOM.